tandonmitul27/WIDS--FaceCipher/WEEK1/README.md

 2. We'll cover [ML Libaries / Python Modules](https://github.com/VarunSriTeja/WIDS--FaceCipher/tree/main/WEEK1/Python%20Modules)to facilitate efficient data manipulation and visualization.
 3. Our first ML concept will be [Linear Regression](https://github.com/VarunSriTeja/WIDS--FaceCipher/tree/main/WEEK1/Linear%20Regression), a powerful technique for modeling relationships between variables.
 4. Next, we'll explore [Logistic Regression](), a fundamental method for binary classification tasks.

+# End of Week 1
+It's time to put our knowledge to the test.
+Let's tackle the [Assignments](https://github.com/VarunSriTeja/WIDS--FaceCipher/tree/main/WEEK1/Assignment1) and practice our skills to reinforce our understanding.